-Disaster can affect hundreds, if not thousands of Floridians - from victims and victim's families to first responders and communities as a whole.
-Disasters have a great and often lasting impact on our children both physically and mentally.
-We must remember that children are not small adults.
-Children's Disaster Preparedness along with the Florida Department of Health and its healthcare and community partners are working together to ensure the safety and security of all children before, during, and after public health emergencies and disasters.
+Because a disaster can affect hundreds, if not thousands, of Floridians and have a great and lasting impact on children physically and mentally, Florida’s Children's Disaster Preparedness Program, along with its health care and community partners are working to ensure the safety and security of all children before, during, and after public health emergencies and disasters.

 The Children’s Disaster Preparedness Program facilitates and supports the integration of children’s disaster needs in state and local emergency and disaster planning and partners with children and emergency management organizations to identify gaps and leverage resources for children’s emergency preparedness and response.
 The goal is to ensure all communities in Florida have the expertise, skills and resources necessary to manage the emergency preparedness and response needs of children.

 By promoting and partnering on children’s disaster resilience with public health systems, health care professionals, communities, community planners, schools, families and individuals, the Florida Children’s Disaster Preparedness Program strengthens the state’s overall preparedness infrastructure to minimize the impact to children in the event of any disaster and emergency.

 The Florida Department of Health, Bureau of Preparedness and Response has just released a brochure to help schools build and improve their school safety and preparedness plans.
 The brochure is aimed toward school administrators and school safety/preparedness officers, and directs readers to federally approved safety curriculums for various grades.

 Also, the department has developed the Emergency Guidelines for Schools as a comprehensive and easy to use guide to handling a large variety of medical emergencies involving children.